How Plymstock School uses the Pupil Premium

 Was your adopted child formally a ‘looked after child’ and adopted on or after 30 December 2005?

-Schools in England can now receive the Pupil Premium funding for children adopted from care, or who left care under a Special Guardianship Order on or after 30 December 2005.
+Schools in England can now receive the Pupil Premium Plus funding for children adopted from care, or who left care under a Special Guardianship Order on or after 30 December 2005.
 Schools can also claim the Pupil Premium for children who left care under a Residence Order on or after 14 October 1991.

 To enable us to claim the Pupil Premium, which can then be used to further support your child, you will need to inform us about your child and provide supporting evidence, for example, show the school the original Adoption (Court) Order.
-You will need to self-declare before 1st January 2016, which is the date schools, complete the annual School Census.
-This will then trigger the payment of the Pupil Premium to the school from April 2016.
+You will need to self-declare before 1st January 2019, which is the date schools, complete the annual School Census.
+This will then trigger the payment of the Pupil Premium to the school from April 2019.